 Canada might be closest; but, if you sail east a little more than halfway between North America and Northern Europe, you’ll hit Iceland, which has claimed the title of the safest country in the world every year since the mid-2000s.

 Yes, it brushes up against the Arctic Circle, and yes, the alphabet gets a little weird if you’ve lived stateside your whole life.
-But there’s a whole lot to like about the island nation, which, like Canada, is one of the rare non-European countries on the list.
+But there’s a whole lot to like about the island nation, which, like Canada, is one of the colder countries on the list.
 Aside from its famous geothermal pools and astonishing natural beauty, Iceland also lands at or near the top of the rankings for the world’s happiest countries year after year as well.

 The site adds that many locals don’t lock their doors and often keep their engines running when they make a quick stop at the store.
 Generally, you won’t see people on high alert at night, clutching their handbags or avoiding conversations with strangers.